|Source • Brands||

 Faucets are an integral part of the Kohler kitchen and bath line, ranging in style from ho-hum but very reliable to very, very stylish (and still very reliable).
 Kohler makes over 200 different faucets, not including variations possible by changing handles and finishes.
 (We started counting Kohler faucet variations one day, but gave it up as a bad idea when we reached 340.
 The actual number is probably much higher).

-Unlike its major competitor, — a company that has been disected, dismembered and reconstituted as an entirely new company under Japanese ownership — Kohler is still the same company it was in 1873 — although it has gone through a few name changes since the Sheboygan days.
-It is still owned and managed by the Kohler family, and still very much an American company that manufactures products in the U.S. for distribution world-wide.
-Herbet Kohler, Jr., the company's visionary CEO since 1972 stepped down on June 1, 2015 and was succeeded by his son, K. David Kohler, the fourth Kohler to lead the company.
+Unlike its major competitor, — a company that has been disected, dismembered and reconstituted as an entirely new company under Japanese ownership — Kohler is much the same company it was in 1873 — although it has gone through a few name changes since the Sheboygan days.
+It is still owned and managed by the Kohler family, and still very much an American company that manufactures products for distribution world-wide.
+Herbet Kohler, Jr., the company's visionary CEO since 1972 stepped down on June 1, 2015 and was succeeded by his son, K. David Kohler, the fourth Kohler to head the company.

-Most Kohler faucets sold in the U.S. are made in the U.S from parts made in the U.S., but also in other countries, primarily China.
-In the past 24 months, Kohler has imported faucet parts from Nanchang Kohler Co., Ltd., Beijing Kohler Ltd., and Shanghai Kohler Electronic Ltd., all, as you might have surmised, Kohler subsidiaries in China.
+Most Kohler faucets sold in the U.S. are made in the U.S. at Kohler's faucet plant in Sheridan, Arkansas.
+The parts and components that go into Kohler faucets were once made mostly in the U.S., but that has not been true for a number of years.
+Today they are manufactured in other countries, primarily China and India.
+In the past 24 months, Kohler has imported faucet parts from Nanchang Kohler Co., Ltd. and Shanghai Kohler Electronic Ltd., both, as you might have surmised, Kohler subsidiaries in China.
 Kohler has reportedly invested over $70 million acquiring and updating Chinese factories to service the giant Chinese market for upscale faucets, but also to provide faucets and faucet components to other parts of the world.
-It also imports components from Sunspring Metal Corporation of Taiwan and China for its Kohler Sanimex factory in Mexico.
+Kohler also buys components from Sunspring Metal Corporation of Taiwan and China for its relatively new faucet assembly operation in Monterrey, Mexico operated by Kohler Sanimex, S. de R.L.
+C.V..

-At least some of its ceramic cartridges are purchased from Anton Tränkle, GmbH & Co.
+At least some of Kohler's ceramic faucet cartridges are purchased from Anton Tränkle, GmbH & Co.
 KG, a German company that makes superior ceramic cartridges, but only single function, stem cartridges for two-handle faucets.
 These are rapidly being replaced by Kohler's proprietary UltraGlide® cartridges.
-Kohler calls these the "next generation of faucet technology", and they are.
+Kohler calls these the "next generation of faucet technology" — and they are.

 One of the disks is coated with what is probably diamond-like carbon, a material nearly as hard a diamonds (hence the "diamond-like" in the name), and very slick for easy operation without any lubricant between the discs.
 Advanced engineering and precise manufacturing keeps water away from the metal parts of the cartridge, a feature that Kohler calls Dry Stem Technology.
 This design eliminates mineral buildup and leaking around stem seals — the weak point in most cartridges.
 The cartridge has been tested through four million off/on cycles — eight times the industry standard.